gkweston/moon-blocks/README.md

 Each of the stages are being devloped in reverse, with each sub-stage developed in no particular order.
 Once stage 3 is complete, various automation scripts will be written and tested to complete & optimize each sub-stage.
-Then stage 2 be completed and automation techniques implemented to complete it.
+Then stage 2 be completed and automation techniques implemented.
 So on, until stages 1-3 can be automated & optimized.
-Each stage can be played like a mini-game by a user, or the can be run together for a rudimentary lunar landing simulator.
+Each stage can be played like a mini-game by a user, or they can be run together for a rudimentary lunar landing simulator.

 Upon completion of stage 3, specific parameters required w/i the Unity Engine so a user can run the stage in its entirety will be layed out here, or it will be published as a stand-alone application.
 (08/07/2019)